 Education and public information have made progress.
 Yet – there is still a perception that allergy or intolerance is food preference, rather than a medical condition.

 Food is supposed to be the fuel that we build a healthy body and mind on.
 Despite the increase in awareness many struggles to figure out if they have a food allergy or an intolerance.
 Parents see how their children suffer, but don’t always understand that food is the cause.
 Must you eat your food?

 - Research shows how the impact of allergies and intolerances can be dramatic.
 Allergies can be fatal.
 This is why it is so important to find out if you’re allergic or intolerant.

-- Children can be especially vulnerable when the root cause for their symptoms is not understood.
-The effect of allergies and/or intolerances can be labelled as learning difficulties or ADHD.
+- Children can be especially vulnerable when the root cause of their symptoms is not understood.
+The effect of allergies and/or intolerances can be labeled as learning difficulties or ADHD.
 Therefore – understanding how food can be the root cause makes a huge difference in child development, and later life.